 Bitcoin (official abbr.
 BTC) is an electronic payment system (currency), not having a single point of reference, therefore the system does not have a single owner.
 We can say that bitcoins belong to those who use them.
 The electronic cryptocurrency bitcoin was created in 2009 (its development began in 2007) by a programmer or team of programmers under the pseudonym Satoshi Nakamoto.

 In 2009, Satoshi released the source code of the system, and this event can be called the beginning of the electronic payment system.
-By the way, the book “Bitcoin Miracle” presents a unique method of earning money with bitcoins.
+By the way, the e-book Bitcoin Miracle presents a unique method of earning money with bitcoins.
 Do not miss your chance to become a millionaire!
-BTC are not debentures (as conventional money), and in fact are not backed by anything.
+BTC is not debentures (as conventional money), and in fact, is not backed by anything.
 The price of bitcoins depends on demand and supply, i.e. to what extent people need the currency.

-As I said above, all the data of the payment system is stored in an open code on storage devices of the system users.
+As I said above, all the data of the payment system is stored in an open code on the storage devices of the system users.
 There is no system controller who could influence the price of the currency, the number of new units issued and other factors.
-The system source code is programmed in such a way, so that the maximum number of coins (21 million coins) is known from the beginning.
+The system source code is programmed in such a way so that the maximum number of coins (21 million coins) is known from the beginning.
 Not only the maximum number of them is programmed, but also the dynamics of their issue (the issue of new coins), which is currently 25 coins every 10 minutes.